 T.W.
 Lewis Clinical Professor of Strategy and Entrepreneurship

-He received his PhD from UNC, master’s degrees from the University of Virginia and Syracuse University, and a dual bachelor’s degree from the College of William & Mary.
+He received his PhD from UNC-Chapel Hill, his master’s degrees from the Maxwell School at Syracuse University and the University of Virginia, and a dual bachelor’s degree from the College of William & Mary.